constantinadrian/Trivia_Quiz/README.md

 ![Trivia Quiz](readme/amiresponsive.png)

-Trivia Quiz is a quiz app build to attract all categories of users by providing them with different categories and modern design, [see Credit for inspiration](#credit).
+Trivia Quiz is a quiz app build to attract all categories of users by providing them with different categories and modern design.
 The reason behind having a modern design is simply because you can implement this app in any future website to attract more visitors and also for them to have some fun by enjoying a quiz.

 [View live project here](https://constantinadrian.github.io/trivia_quizzes/)